smasongarrison/D3mirt/README.md

 # `D3MIRT` Modeling

-The `D3mirt` analysis is based on descriptive multidimensional item response theory (DMIRT; Reckase2009, 1985; Reckase & McKinley, 1991) and can be used to analyze dichotomous and polytomous items (Muraki & Carlson, 1995) in a multidimensional ability space.
+The `D3mirt` analysis is based on descriptive multidimensional item response theory (DMIRT; Reckase, 2009, 1985; Reckase & McKinley, 1991) and can be used to analyze dichotomous and polytomous items (Muraki & Carlson, 1995) in a multidimensional ability space.
 The method is foremost visual and illustrates item characteristics, represented by vector arrows, located in a three-dimensional interactive space.